AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/sfdc-app.md

 # Locate app in Salesforce {#locateappinsalesforce}

-As a learner you can click the **Apps **drop-down at the right corner of the page and select the Adobe Learning Manager.&nbsp;
+As a learner you can click the **Apps **drop-down at the right corner of the page and select the Adobe Learning Manager.

-If you are unable to locate the app in the drop-down, contact your Salesforce Administrator.&nbsp;
+If you are unable to locate the app in the drop-down, contact your Salesforce Administrator.

-Once you select the app, you can switch over to Adobe Learning Manager app as shown in the snapshot below.&nbsp;
+Once you select the app, you can switch over to Adobe Learning Manager app as shown in the snapshot below.

 ![](assets/connect-to-prime.png)

 # Login and usage instructions {#loginandusageinstructions}

-Click&nbsp;**Connect to Prime **in the Adobe Learning Manager as shown in the above snapshot**,&nbsp;**and log in with your Learning Manager account credentials.&nbsp;
+Click **Connect to Prime **in the Adobe Learning Manager as shown in the above snapshot**, **and log in with your Learning Manager account credentials.

-You can connect to Learning Manager app and use it from within the Salesforce.&nbsp;
+You can connect to Learning Manager app and use it from within the Salesforce.

 Alternatively, you can also log in to Learning Manager account within Salesforce using the Adobe Learning Manager Notifications component in the Home Page at the left pane.
-Learners can see this component only when the Administrator configures the Adobe Learning Manager Notifications component in Salesforce.&nbsp;
+Learners can see this component only when the Administrator configures the Adobe Learning Manager Notifications component in Salesforce.

-A representative snapshot of Learner view of the Adobe Learning Manager app is shown below for your reference.&nbsp;
+A representative snapshot of Learner view of the Adobe Learning Manager app is shown below for your reference.

 ![](assets/learners-view.png)

 # Disconnect from the app {#disconnectfromtheapp}

 You can click Disconnect link at the bottom of the learners page, as marked in the above snapshot, to **Disconnect** from the Adobe Learning Manager app.
-Once you disconnect, you are redirected to the welcome page of Adobe Learning Manager app.&nbsp;
+Once you disconnect, you are redirected to the welcome page of Adobe Learning Manager app.

-You can connect or disconnect from the app any number of times.&nbsp;
+You can connect or disconnect from the app any number of times.